jaruiz/light52/test/blinker/readme.txt

 Running 'make all' will compile the demo and build a suitable object code VHDL package that can then be used in synthesis or simulation.
-See the makefile for other make targets ('clean', etc.).

-Running this demo on the software simulator B51 is possible (by running script 'run.bat') but will do you no good: the Sw simulator doe snot simulate the peripherals.
+Running this demo on the software simulator B51 is possible (by running script 'run.bat') but B51 does not simulate the peripherals at all.
-You can run this demo in Modelsim by modifyng script /sim/light52_hello_tb.do slightly -- compile the object code package for this demo.

-This program uses the timer0 interrupt so it covers a wider fraction of the core.
+This program uses the timer0 interrupt so it covers a marginally wider fraction of the core than the other code snippets.